Dith3r/trino/docs/src/main/sphinx/admin/properties-optimizer.md

 This strategy will perform poorly if the number of distinct grouping keys is small.
 `MARK_DISTINCT` uses `MarkDistinct` for multiple distinct aggregations or for mix of distinct and non-distinct aggregations.
+`PRE_AGGREGATE` Computes distinct aggregations using a combination of aggregation and pre-aggregation steps.
 `AUTOMATIC` chooses the strategy automatically.

 Single-step strategy is preferred.
 However, for cases with limited concurrency due to